lpaseen/YAPM/README.md

 *  find a good way to connect the arduino
 *  figure out why the midpoint isn't stable (as seen from adc), guess an op-amp is needed
+*  maybe replace arduino with ESP or so, removing the need for rpi
 *
 *arduino:
 *  make library functions?